carbon-language/carbon-lang/docs/design/generics/details.md

 ### Adapter with stricter invariants

-**Open question:** Rust also uses the newtype idiom to create types with additional invariants or other information encoded in the type ([1](https://doc.rust-lang.org/rust-by-example/generics/new_types.html), [2](https://doc.rust-lang.org/book/ch19-04-advanced-types.html#using-the-newtype-pattern-for-type-safety-and-abstraction),
+**Future work:** Rust also uses the newtype idiom to create types with additional invariants or other information encoded in the type ([1](https://doc.rust-lang.org/rust-by-example/generics/new_types.html), [2](https://doc.rust-lang.org/book/ch19-04-advanced-types.html#using-the-newtype-pattern-for-type-safety-and-abstraction),